ibm-messaging/mq-mft/README.md

 While usage of custom Java exit has been discussed in #3 above, here we discuss about using an Ant script to archive files at source endpoint after a transfer completes.

-The Ant script here uses the Zip task to archive files at source folder.
+The Ant script here (https://github.com/ibm-messaging/mq-mft/blob/master/mft.ant/arch.xml) uses the Zip task to archive files at source folder.
 The script is simple and self explanatory.
-It requires two parameters to passed, name of the source folder and absolute path of archive file.
+It requires two parameters to passed, name of the source folder `SRCFLDR` from where files will be picked up for archiving and absolute path of target archive file, `ARCHPATH`.

 Follow the steps below to make use of the script.
 1) Create a folder of your choice, say '/usr/mft/scripts' and copy the script into that folder.

-2) Update the agent.properties file of the source MFT agent and the following: commandPath=/usr/mft/scripts
+2) Update the agent.properties file of the source MFT agent and the following:
+   `commandPath=/usr/mft/scripts`

    Agent uses tThe commandPath property to locate the scripts and run them as part of transfer.